 , nearly two-thirds of those who die suddenly from heart disease had no prior symptoms.

-(including less unhealthy fat, cholesterol and salt and more sources of low-fat protein, whole grains, fruits and vegetables).Exercise at least 30 minutes a day
+- Eat a heart-healthy diet including less unhealthy fat, cholesterol and salt and more sources of low-fat protein, whole grains, fruits and vegetables.

 - Maintain a desirable body weight.

-your use of alcohol.
+- Limit your use of alcohol.

-- a change in tolerance to exercise or exertion
+- a change in tolerance to exercise or exertion;

-- extreme fatigue
+- extreme fatigue;

-- breaking out in a cold sweat
+- breaking out in a cold sweat; and

 To learn more about heart health and women, view and share our brochure.